LucasDelfino92/morrowindsharp/main.md

 Provides a configurable restriction on the amount of potions and ingredients the player can consume at any one time, removing one of the largest exploits in the game.

+> ℹ️ This is the first mod in the guide from a mod compilation page, remember to **Rename** each file to match what it actually is.

 ## [**No Rest Without Beds**](https://www.nexusmods.com/morrowind/mods/46724)

 ### Installation instructions: